-He went on to talk about how physicians often support keto/paleo, or even write books about the diets.
+He went on to talk about how even though physicians often support keto/paleo, or even write books about the diets, he's skeptical of their authority on the subject.
 Fell’s wife is a physician.
 “Nutrition education is practically non-existent in medical school,” he said.
 “You can fail every nutrition exam you get in med school and still be a doctor."

 This means, when it comes to diet information, many medical professionals are largely in control of the sources they choose to rely on, making it easy to ignore the reality of keto.